Stress Response – Reacting vs Responding

 Acceptance and Commitment Therapy (ACT)

-Acceptance and Commitment Therapy functions on the belief that it’s counterproductive to try to control or change painful emotions or experiences because this will only lead to more anguish.
+Acceptance and Commitment Therapy teaches that it is counterproductive to try to control or change painful emotions or experiences because this will only lead to more anguish.

 ACT Therapy provides alternatives to changing the way we think using six core processes that focus on mindfulness, attention to values, and a commitment to action.